 After several hours, I remove the towels and start flipping the wool routinely on the tile floor until it is completely dry.

-Next, the wool is picked, picked and picked some more.
-Although I use a bench picker to help, a lot is still done by hand.
+Next, the wool is picked, picked and picked some more by hand.

 This is VERY time-consuming and tedious since the sheep accumulate a fair amount of vegetable matter in their fleeces and their wool is notorious for clinging to everything!

 Picking also causes the wool to be pulled apart, fluffed up.
 This helped “open” it, helping the next process (carding) to go smoother.
 This next picture is a close up of the picked wool.
 As you can see, some small particles remain, but most of the vegetation has been removed.
 Most of the remaining vegetation will drop out during carding and spinning.

 Carding is done next.
 At first glance, it seems like the purpose would be to align the fiber in the same direction.
 But Babydoll fiber can never be truly aligned due to its naturally random crimp.

 Many people like to spin it from a “woolen” method of carding, which means aligning the fiber is not important at all.
 In fact, if it is hand-carded, spinning from the sides of the resulting rolags (little rolls or tubes of fiber) means the fiber lies perpendicular as the twist enters it.
 This gives the resulting yarn even more loft.
 That is the purpose of spinning the “woolen” style–yarn with a lot of loft and cushion.
 However, no matter how it is spun, the resulting yarn from this wool is wonderful for garments that keep us cozy in the winter.
 So the main purpose of carding this wool is to make it uniform (no clumps) and easier to manage during spinning.

 I sell carded wool at this stage to hand-spinners and needle-felt artists in my Etsy Shop.